PharrellWANG/en-amass/readme.md

 virtualenv venv -p `which python3` && pip install -r requirements.txt ``

-``. ./run.sh`` to run site for english amassing.
+``. ./run.sh`` from project root to run site for english amassing.

+``. ./mkdocs-material-run.sh`` from ~ for example project on mbp.

 Click [here](https://github.com/PharrellWANG/mkdocs-material) and run the example docs site for info about how to write docs and use extension.

 # Deploy